kkushagra/QoS/README.md

 ![solarized dualmode](https://github.com/kkushagra/QoS/blob/master/topology.png)

-The dangling numbered text is IP address assigned to interfaces of nodes, where nodes can have multiple interfaces.
+The dangling numbered texts are IP address assigned to an interface of a node, where a node can have multiple interfaces.

 ## Marking I-MPEG packets flow logic